crustio/Crust-Grants-Program/README.md

 Additionally, it must fulfill the following requirements:

-- All code produced as part of a grant must be **open-sourced**, and it must also not rely on closed-source software for full funcionality.
+- All code produced as part of a grant must be **open-sourced**, and it must also not rely on closed-source software for full functionality.
 We prefer Apache 2.0, but GPLv3 or Unlicense are also acceptable.
 - We do not award grants for projects that have been the object of a successful token sale.
 - Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.